davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-04-02-set-cmdeploymenttype-via-powershell-for-configmgr-2012.md

 # Application model SDK for ConfigMgr 2012

-After some digging around and testing and trying a colleague and I found the app model SDK for ConfigMgr 2012 and a nice blog article on MSDN for this: <a href="http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx', 'http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx']);" >http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx</a>
+After some digging around and testing and trying a colleague and I found the app model SDK for ConfigMgr 2012 and a nice blog article on MSDN for this: [http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx](http://blogs.msdn.com/b/one_line_of_code_at_a_time/archive/2012/01/17/microsoft-system-center-configuration-manager-2012-package-conversion-manager-plugin.aspx)

 This was still not exactly what I was looking for, but it helped a lot!